ribs.archives.ArrayStore

 Collects data at the given indices.

-• data: The data at the given indices.
+The second element is data, the data at the given indices.
 If fields was a single str, this will just be an array holding data for the given field.
 Otherwise, this data can take the following forms, depending on the return_type argument:

 • return_type="dict": Dict mapping from the field name to the field data at the given indices.
 For instance, if we have an objective field and request data at indices [4, 1, 0], we would get data that looks like {"objective": [1.5, 6.0, 2.3], "index": [4, 1, 0]}.
 Observe that we also return the indices as an index entry in the dict.
 The keys in this dict can be modified using the fields arg; duplicate keys will be ignored since the dict stores unique keys.